 If you are just starting your photography career, we also recommend our in-depth article on What Do You Need Know To Make A Career In Photography?

 What is the RAW format in Photography?

 The RAW format in Photography is a file type in which your photo is stored.
-This file format saves every information from the sensor when you capture which helps you during post-production.
+This file format saves every piece of information from the sensor you capture which helps you during post-production.
 On average the file size of the RAW image varies between 20 MB to 40 MB, depending on the sensor as well as the camera you use.

 But Why is RAW formate in Photography so valuable?